 This type falls in the same category as the split rail fence.
 In fact, the names are sometimes used interchangeably.
 The only real distinction is that the split rail has a more rustic look.
 This is the type Abraham Lincoln is pictured within school history books.

-The post and rail isn’t much good for corralling dogs or chicken, but it does a superb job with horses and cattle, which makes it a great choice for farms and ranches.
+The post and rail is not much good for corralling dogs or chicken, but it does a superb job with horses and cattle, which makes it a great choice for farms and ranches.

 Traditional Picket Fences

 There are actually several kinds of pickets.
 One type is the short, white-painted style reminiscent of the “good old days” in Smalltown, USA.
-It doesn’t do much for residential security, but it will keep kids from taking a bicycle short-cut through the front yard.
+It does not do much for residential security, but it will keep kids from taking a bicycle short-cut through the front yard.

 It will also keep small dogs from wandering off; and chickens as well, for those self-sufficient homeowners or urban ranchers.
-They’re traditionally made of wood, but vinyl and aluminum have been introduced for longevity and ease of maintenance.
+They are traditionally made of wood, but vinyl and aluminum have been introduced for longevity and ease of maintenance.

 The other type commonly found is wooden and 6′ high.
 This type offers excellent privacy when the pickets are installed snuggly.
 The downside?
-They don’t do well in windy areas.
+They do not do well in windy areas.
 Cedar and pressure-treated wood are sustainable building materials and make for long life.

 The Basket Weave